 6. Months to recover

 This metric measures the number of months it takes you to generate the revenue to cover the cost of gaining a new customer.
-This means the break-even point when your new customers start to generate ROI for your SaaS company.
+This is the break-even point when your new customers start to generate ROI for your SaaS company.

-To calculate this SaaS KPI, divide CAC by the product of monthly recurring revenue (MRR) and your gross margin (gross revenue - cost of sales).
+To calculate this KPI, divide CAC by the product of monthly recurring revenue (MRR) and your gross margin (gross revenue - cost of sales).

 7. Cost to service (CTS)